Wondering what to take to mexico?

 Below is a list of what everyone will want to pack for Mexico, regardless of where in the country you’re traveling to.
 Think of these 35 things as your general Mexico packing list must haves.

-1. Passport & Copies: This one goes without saying, but don’t forget your passport!
+This one goes without saying, but don’t forget your passport or you won’t be able to travel to Mexico at all!
 For many travelers, losing a passport is one of their worst travel fears.

 - Take a photo of page 2 — the page of your passport with your photo and info on it — and email it to yourself and save it as a photo on your phone.